Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Winona in "When the Guns Come Out" giving Raylan the shaft again, this time probably for real.
 It's especially painful because Raylan seriously began to think about retirement for her and it turned out she was lying through her teeth about being okay with his job.
 It was going on for weeks.
 Art, Tim and Rachel knew.
 Raylan didn't.

-Ella May, visibly traumatized after Trixie's death in "When the Guns Come Out," and after Krystal's death in "Loose Ends."
-Delroy's indirect role in the women's deaths, combined with his callousness to Ella May's suffering, made it even more heartbreaking.
+Ellen May, visibly traumatized after Trixie's death in "When the Guns Come Out," and after Krystal's death in "Loose Ends."
+Delroy's indirect role in the women's deaths, combined with his callousness to Ellen May's suffering, made it even more heartbreaking.

 Watching Mrs. Dodd after she finds out that her son Tanner is dead.